A-10 Attack!: History

 Development of what would evolve into A-10 Attack! started after the release of Hellcats: Missions at Leyte Gulf, an expansion pack for Hellcats Over the Pacific that was released in 1992.
-Although Hellcats managed to do a lot with limited capabilities of the hardware, the game had a number of obvious drawbacks.
+Although Hellcats managed to do a lot with limited capabilities of the hardware, the game had a number of clear drawbacks.
 For one, the missions were written in computer code as part of the game engine, which meant the user could not add new missions or modify the existing ones.
-Another problem was that the vehicles and other objects in the game were hard-coded with various behaviors, which likewise made them difficult to customize.
+Another problem was that the vehicles and other objects in the game were hard-coded with various behaviors, which made them difficult to customize.
 Even the game map itself existed only in the code.

 Parsoft started experimenting with a plug-in system to replace the hard-coded objects in Hellcats.
-Known as the Virtual Battlefield Environment (VBE), the system still required programming tools to build out the objects, but once they were completed they could be loaded into the game engine from individual files.
+Known as the Virtual Battlefield Environment (VBE), the system still required programming tools to build out the objects, but once they were finished, they could be loaded into the game engine from individual files.
 Adding these into a game simply required the files to be placed in the appropriate directories in the user's file system.
-VBE allowed anything to be added in this fashion; aircraft, vehicles, missions, and maps.
+VBE allowed anything to be added in this fashion; aircraft, vehicles, missions and maps.

-Another problem with Hellcats was its very basic physics, which simulated only the most basic flight dynamics and resulted in flight that was unrealistic in a number of ways.
+Another problem with Hellcats was its very simple physics, which simulated only the most basic flight dynamics and resulted in flight that was unrealistic in a number of ways.
 There were no structural limits either, allowing a number of unrealistic extremely high-g maneuvers.
 A completely new flight engine was created for the VBE system that simulated subsonic aerodynamics with a fair degree of realism, with effects like dutch roll and adverse yaw "falling out" of the engine without being deliberately coded in.
-Additionally, the system included a new physics engine that featured simple finite element analysis that allowed damage to be realistically simulated, including its effects on the flight dynamics of the aircraft.
+Additionally, the system included a new physics engine that featured simple finite element analysis which allowed damage to be realistically simulated, including its effects on the flight dynamics of the aircraft.
 The resulting simulation was arguably the most advanced of its era.